DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/scheduler.md

 ### AppointmentModel

-Describes an appointment data object that should be returned by `mapAppointmentData` function.
+Describes an appointment data object that the `mapAppointmentData` function should return.

 Field | Type | Description
 ------|------|------------